-8. Provide the following information about clustering. a.
+- 8. Provide the following information about clustering. - a.
 Provide a full description of how clusters are formed.
-(If multistage clusters are used, give definitions of clusters at each stage.) b.
+(If multistage clusters are used, give definitions of clusters at each stage.) - b.
 Specify the sampling method (simple random, systematic, or probability proportional to size sampling) for each stage of sampling and describe how the method(s) is (are) implemented.

-9. Provide the following information about determining the Synar Sample. a.
+9. Provide the following information about determining the Synar Sample.

+a.
 Was the Synar Survey Estimation System (SSES) used to calculate the sample size?

 Yes (Respond to part b.)
 No (Respond to part c and Question 10c.)

 b.
 SSES Sample Size Calculator used?

-State Level (Respond to Question 10a.) ☐ State Level (Respond to Question 10a.) ☐ Stratum Level (Respond to Question 10a and 10b.)
-Stratum Level (Respond to Question 10d and 100.) c.
-Provide the formulas for determining the effective, target, and original outlet sample sizes.
-10 e the following information about sample size calculations for the Synar survey eted in FFY 2020. a.
-If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the state level sample size, please provide the following information: Inputs for Effective Sample Size: RVR: Frame Size: Input for Target Sample Size: Design Effect: Inputs for Original Sample Size: Safety Margin: Accuracy (Eligibility) Rate:
+State Level(Respond to Question 10a.)Stratum Level(Respond to Question 10a and 10b.)

+- c.
+Provide the formulas for determining the effective, target, and original outlet sample sizes. - 10.
+Provide the following information about sample size calculations for the Synar survey conducted in FFY 2021. - a.
+If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the state level sample size, please provide the following information:

-Completion Rate:
+Inputs for Effective Sample Size: RVR: Frame Size:

+Input for Target Sample Size: Design Effect:

+Inputs for Original Sample Size: Safety Margin: Accuracy (Eligibility) Rate: Completion Rate:

-b.
-If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the stratum level sample sizes, please provide the stratum level information: c If the state does not use the sample size formulas embedded in the SSES c.
+- b.
+If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the stratum level sample sizes, please provide the stratum level information: - c.
 If the state does not use the sample size formulas embedded in the SSES Sample Size Calculator, please provide all inputs required to calculate the effective, target, and original sample sizes as indicated in Question 9.